 Previous seminars are available here.

 The Heritage Commission traditionally sponsors the Annual Preservation Awards every May during National Preservation Month.
-Held during a County Council meeting in May, a presentation is made and a framed certificate awarded to those who have contributed to retaining and maintaining our County’s heritage through a construction project, a special program or project, a planning effort, or a publication.
+In May, a presentation is made and a framed certificate awarded to those who have contributed to retaining and maintaining our County’s heritage through a construction project, a special program or project, a planning effort, or a publication.
 An individual who has contributed significantly to our heritage and a young person are also recognized.
 In addition, the Leedom B. Morrison Award recognizes a construction or special project in Chester City.

 All past award recipients are available in PDF form.